Emerging market instability top risk in 2013 - Eurasia's Bremmer

 Congress struck a deal to raise taxes on the wealthiest Americans on New Year's Day but put off important decisions on spending until the spring.
 Republicans are also threatening not to raise the government's legal borrowing limit unless the White House commits to deep spending cuts.

-But Bremmer said the U.S. dollar's role as the world's safe haven and the country's economic resilience should ensure that it remains a favored destination for global investment.
+But Bremmer said the U.S. dollar's role as the world's safe haven and the country's economic resilience should ensure that it remains a favoured destination for global investment.

 (Reporting by Steven C. Johnson and Jennifer Ablan; Editing by Diane Craft and Lisa Shumaker)